-I’m not talking about the recipients of the odd favors we do for others now and again, expecting we’ll get it back “from the universe.”
+- the recipients of the odd favors we do for others now and again, figuring “we’ll get it back from the universe.”
 That IS how it works.

 I’m talking about the Takers — those crafty little buggers — the chronically needy, the crisis kiddos, the emotional bullies, or the terminally clueless who inspire us to allow them to “get in front of us in the time and energy line” repeatedly, leaving it up to us to figure out how we are going to make sure we get our turn enough times to keep our own lives and businesses running smoothly.

 When you look it squarely in its beady little eyes, I’m sure you’d LOVE to make the fact that you are a few quarts shy of a full tank of time and energy all their fault.
 Me too!
 But that’s not what’s really going on here.

 WE have taught them it’s okay to take without giving back.

 We put the “free time and energy here” sign on our own backs — the very first time we realized that the energy exchange was unbalanced and didn’t insist on a rebalancing before throwing any more time or energy under their bus.